JosuaLimbu/JosuaLimbu/README.md

 <p>
  <img align="right" width="350" src="/assets/programmer.gif" alt="Coding gif" />

-- 🌱 Currently I am learning Laravel Framework and also Deep Learning technology
+- 🌱 Currently I am learning Laravel Framework and also Deep Learning
 - ⚡ Fun fact: I can be reliable and responsible given.
 I really like learning something interesting and new

 </p>